strategineer/personal-website/content/bin/rpg/xmooks/index.md

 ##### Innate Magical Potential Manifestation

-{{< glogm >}} Everyone is born with the potential to access innate magical abilities but most people go their whole lives without ever accessing their abilities.
+{{< xmooks >}} Everyone is born with the potential to access innate magical abilities but most people go their whole lives without ever accessing their abilities.
 However, whether or not someone learns to access their innate magical potential, their innate magical potential will visibly manifest itself in either of the following ways:

 - As a physical mark, extra appendage, abnormality on your body (burning hand, translucent skin, etc.), think Fallout mutations.
 - As a spiritual aura that surrounds you, think JoJo.